-What happens if applicants apply after the deadline or for periods of stay which are not considered for financial support (outside the periods between mid-September to mid-December or between March and June)?
+What happens if applicants apply after the deadline or for periods of stay which are not considered for financial support (outside the time limits September 15th-December 15th or March 1st-June 1st)?

 Applications might be accepted and the academic titles could be awarded based on the current applicable regulations of the University of Milano-Bicocca (Regolamento visiting).
 However, no financial support would be granted.